otrv4/otrv4/otrv4.md

 Threats that an OTR conversation does not mitigate:
 * An active attacker may perform a Denial of Service attack but not learn the contents of messages.

+## Preliminaries

+### Notation

+All values on Z_ℓ are MPIs.

+Regarding to elliptic curve operations, we use:

+⊕ to represent point additions,
+⊗ to represent scalar multiplications and
+⊖ to represent point subtractions.

+### Data types

+    Bytes (BYTE):
+      1 byte unsigned value

+    Shorts (SHORT):
+      2 byte unsigned value, big-endian

+    Ints (INT):
+      4 byte unsigned value, big-endian

+    Multi-precision integers (MPI):
+      4 byte unsigned len, big-endian
+      len byte unsigned value, big-endian
+      (MPIs must use the minimum-length encoding; i.e. no leading 0x00 bytes.
+This is important when calculating public key fingerprints.)

+    ED448 points (POINT):
+      We need to choose a point serialization format for ed448 points

+    Opaque variable-length data (DATA):
+      4 byte unsigned len, big-endian
+      len byte data

+### Public keys and fingerprints

+OTR public authentication Cramer-Shoup key (PUBKEY):

+    Pubkey type (SHORT)
+      Cramer-Shoup public keys have type 0x0010

+    c (MPI)
+    d (MPI)
+    h (MPI)
+      (c, d, h) are the Cramer-Shoup public key parameters

+OTR public keys have fingerprints, which are hex strings that serve as identifiers for the public key.
+The fingerprint is calculated by taking the SHA-1 hash of the byte-level representation of the public key.

 ## OTR Conversation Initialization

 OTR4 conversations are established by an deniable authenticated key exchange